InfoSecInnovations/project-fantastic/README.md

 - Attempting to run `npm i` after the project has already been installed results in errors.
 A workaround that seems to solve this is to delete all node_modules directories and all package-lock.json files from the project directory (just skip any that can't be deleted, this is due to symlinks).
 Alternatively, try deleting the whole repo and cloning it again.

+- When the server is writing connections to the database, a lot of interactions take a while to respond (such as running actions or even favoriting an event from the history).

 ## Contributing

 If you wish to propose modifications to the project, please create a branch or fork to work on the proposed changes and submit a pull request when you're ready.
 We don't want unapproved changes to master, thanks!